ottnav/ottnav.github.io/faq.md

 - If you recently made a purchase it might take several hours for system get it loaded, so please try later
 - If you cannot find your purchase number in email from Google, then go to `pay.google.com` and find the transaction there
 - Single purchase can be claimed only once
-- Keep in mind that it's against Fair Use Policy to actively use more than 5 devices at the same time
+- Keep in mind that it's against Fair Use Policy to actively use more than 5 devices at the same time for a single purchase

 ## Purchased a premium on Play Store but it’s not active
 Sometimes it takes a while for Play Store to sync purchases (due to long caching).
 Steps to guarantee that sync will happen instantly: